Yusufii9/USF-MAE/README.md

 - **Key results:**
   - F1-scores of 81.6 %, 79.6 %, and 82.4 % on the above tasks
   - Outperformed CNN and ViT baselines
-  - Comparable to the supervised UltraSam model in BUS-BRA and outperfmed it in the MMOTU-2D and GIST514-DB datasets while using no labels
+  - Comparable to the supervised UltraSam model on BUS-BRA and outperfmed it on the MMOTU-2D and GIST514-DB datasets while using no labels

 ---